 They interface with SmartLoop control panels via a built-in RS485 BUS.
-It is possible to programme the SmartLine-EXT fire-extinction control panel to activate its functions in response to "local" data/signals (conventional zones, extinguishant terminals, Stop extinction, etc.), or in response to "remote" data/signals coming from the SmartLoop control panel.
+It is possible to program the SmartLine-EXT fire-extinction control panel to activate its functions in response to "local" data/signals (conventional zones, fire-extinction terminals, stop extinction terminals, etc.), or in response to "remote" data/signals coming from the SmartLoop control panel.